This is a repository for my research, paper reading summaries/reviews, and relevant blog-like posts in markdown.

 processing to computational devices that a computational storage server may be using.
 Similarly to

-brings tabular data management to an existing storage system, Ceph
+how SkyhookDM brings tabular data management to an existing storage system, Ceph, I imagine

 my work for funding as an open source project.
 In preparing for this presentation, I realized that

-to leverage computational storage devices, and (2) MSG Express
+SkyhookDM to leverage computational storage devices, and (2) MSG Express is a domain-specific

 the bioinformatics community (specifically use cases that use single-cell RNA sequencing),